 How Does Term Life Work?

-The insurance company pays out the amount of the coverage if the policy owner dies during the term.
+Term life insurance is often viewed as more cut and dried than permanent life insurance.
+Policy owners make regular monthly payments during the term.
+The insurance company pays a death benefit — or the amount of the coverage — if the policy owner dies during the term.

 What Is Permanent Life Insurance?

+Waiting periods were created to avoid fraud and are one way that insurance companies protect themselves.
 If the insurance company does not have a waiting period, the policy is likely to be more expensive than one that requires someone to wait.

 When applying for any life insurance policy, it’s best to ask if there is a waiting period and whether any exceptions exist.
 Then, once a policy is issued, it’s smart to confirm the details.